<function>

 Next, we lay out the principles of dispatch by value, and then apply the technique to the specific case of tuples.

 Dispatch by value enables passing information about values to the compiler.
-Implementing this feature, nonetheless, requires a workaround, since the compiler only gathers information about types.
+Nonetheless, implementing this feature requires a workaround, since the compiler only gathers information about types.
 The hack consists of creating a type that stores values as type parameters.
 In the case of tuples, this type parameter is simply the vector's number of elements.

 The functionality is implemented via the built-in type Val

-, whose syntax can be best explained with an example.
+, whose use is best explained through an example.
 Suppose a function foo

 and a value a